codeLovingYogi/git/README.md

 Adding more notes.

-This is the newly renovated readme file on the new feature branch
+This is the newly renovated readme file on the new feature branch.

+Even more files